dssg/MLinPractice/project.md

 | Tue Dec 1 | Project presentation |
 | Tue Dec 8 | Project writeup and demo |

-**Add one component from Module 2.** For Iteration 2, every team extends its system with one Module 2 topic applied to *their* problem — a fairness/equity audit, an interpretability or uncertainty analysis, a robustness/shift check, a field-evaluation design, or a foundation-model / agent component — and reports
+**Add one component from Module 2.** For the final writeup, every team extends its system with one Module 2 topic applied to *their* problem — a fairness/equity audit, an interpretability or uncertainty analysis, a robustness/shift check, a field-evaluation design, or a foundation-model / agent component — and reports